 This panel will consider the use of new technologies, such as artificial intelligence and machine learning, that are being incorporated in the consumer credit underwriting and decisioning processes.
 The panel will examine the current ways in which a variety of financial institutions use AI to leverage alternative data to expand access to credit, and discuss the regulatory considerations that come into play, such as fair lending and UDAAP.
 Further, the panel will provide insights into how regulators consider these issues, including the interactions between the regulators and financial institutions regarding the use of these technologies.

-TCH research shows that over half the banked population has used at least 1 fintech app where they can allow the app access their financial data.
-The panel will explore issues relating to access to and use of bank-held customer data when consumers choose to share their financial data with fintech applications.
-Topics to be addressed will include the increasingly complex relationships (structurally and technologically) between and among financial institutions, data access providers and fintech data users; consumer permissioning; and data safety and security issues.
-The panel will address key problems to be solved in these areas and various approaches different companies are taking to solve them.
+Research conducted by TCH shows that over half of the U.S. banked population has used at least one fintech app where they allow an app access to their financial data.
+This panel explores issues relating to access to and use of bank-held customer data when consumers choose to share their financial data with fintech applications.
+Topics to be discussed include: the increasingly-complex relationships between and among financial institutions, data access providers and fintech data users; consumer permissioning; and issues relating to data safety and security.
+The panel will address key problems that require solutions in these areas, along with the approaches that several different entities are taking to solve them.

 This panel will discuss the evolution of U.S. sanctions programs and how they and technological developments are impacting bank compliance programs.

 Moderator: Satish Kini, Partner, Debevoise & Plimpton LLP